dCache/dcache/docs/TheBook/src/main/markdown/rf-dot-commands.md

     '-' character.
   * Whether you can remove this pin: `REMOVABLE` if you can, `NONREMOVABLE` otherwise.
-  * The current status of this pin: either `PINNING`, `PINNED` or `UNPINNING`.
+  * The current status of this pin: either `PINNING`, `PINNED`, `READY_TO_UNPIN`, `UNPINNING` or `FAILED_TO_UNPIN`.

 The PINNING status indicates the pin request was accepted but the file is not yet guaranteed with ONLINE latency.
 The PINNED state indicates the file has ONLINE latency.
-The UNPINNING state indicates this pin no longer guarantees ONLINE latency, but additional clean-up processing is ongoing.
+The READY_TO_UNPIN state indicates this pin no longer guarantees ONLINE latency, but additional clean-up processing is ongoing.
+The UNPINNING state indicates that the pin removal is ongoing, while state FAILED_TO_UNPIN denotes that the last unpinning attempt failed.
+It will be retried later on.

 ##### EXAMPLES: